istio/istio.io/content/en/docs/tasks/traffic-management/ingress/secure-ingress-mount/index.md

     This time you will get an error since the server refuses to accept unauthenticated requests.
 You need to pass _curl_ a client certificate and your private key for signing the request.

-1. Generate a client certificate for the `httpbin.example.com` service.
+1. Create a client certificate for the `httpbin.example.com` service.
 You can designate the client by the `httpbin-client.example.com` URI, or use any other URI.

     {{< text bash >}}